nikclayton/powercoders.org/site/content/city/lausanne.md

       offer an IT job in the long-run, join us.

-      *

       Apply on our website latest April 30th, 2019

-      * Join a community meet-up in April, 2019

       * Join Career Day in May, 2019